jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Upon saving this file, from the commandline, execute this code with the command: `python3 py-speech.py` and if you hear the computer voice you will have successfully installed the modules via Python3.

-Submit your file py-speech.py to your private Github repo in the chapter-03 folder of your ITMO-556 folder.
+Include the file `py-speech.py` in your private GitHub repo Lab > chapter-03 folder.

 #### Footnotes